Looking for tips and background information about Vancouver’s Fright Nights? Curious about the history of Playland’s Halloween haunted houses?

 Below are some tips to help you make the most out of your Fright Nights experience.

-- TIP #3: Share a Rapid Pass!
+TIP #3: Share a Rapid Pass!
 That’s right, share a couple of them with your friends.
 The passes are probably technically “non-transferable,” but they are just a punch card that more than one person can use, just not at the same time or for more than once per haunted house or ride.
-They cost as much as $60 extra, which is a lot.
-If you can afford it no problem and it’s a busy night, they are worth it.
+Or at least that has been the case in the past.
+Rapid Passes cost as much as $60 extra, which isn’t inexpensive.
+If you can afford it and it’s a busy night, they are worth it.
 If it’s too expensive though, if a couple of people use two passes for half the rides and attractions and then let a couple of their friends use the same passes for the other half, everyone saves money and still gets access to the shorter lineups at least some of the time.
 The main drawbacks of this arrangement though are that the two parties can’t do things together and people have to decide who gets to use the passes for which houses and rides.

 History of Fright Nights Haunted Houses